braph-software/BRAPH-2/tutorials/general/tut_ba/readme.md

 > ![Brain surfaces in BRAPH 2.0](fig10.png)
 >
 > **Figure 10.
 Brain surfaces in BRAPH 2.0.**
-> Some brain surfaces available in BRAPH 2.0 to plot the brain atlas.
+> Some of the brain surfaces available in BRAPH 2.0 to plot the brain atlas.

 ## Export the Figure